fooman/essentialcatalog-m2/README.md

 * 0 for not essential
 * 1 for essential

+## Note
+This extension hooks into functionality provided by Magento Inventory aka MSI.

 ## Developer Note - Depending on EssentialCatalog
 If you are using EssentialCatalog to build functionality on top of please require the implementation package `composer require essentialcatalog-implementation-m2` instead as only that package will be semantically versioned.